SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSQuoteAgent/GetAllInstalledQuoteConnections.md

 so.topic: reference
 ---

+# NSQuoteConnection[] GetAllInstalledQuoteConnections()

 Get all installed connections.
 Some installed connections may not be available to the user.

 **Returns:** NSQuoteConnection[]